What are Send Policy Framework – SPF Records ?

 - DKIM Records

-- DMARK Records
+- DMARC Records

 Of course if you need any further information on these records, need records updated or just want to talk Email security, please get in touch with the good folk @ PIP